oeb25/msc-thesis/full.md

 > [!proof]
 > The requirements are showed in \cref{lemma-folding-tree-partial-order}, \cref{lemma-folding-tree-join-and-meet-are-least-upper-bound-and-greatest-upper-bound}, and, \cref{lemma-folding-tree-join-and-meet-are-closed}.

+Folding trees forming a lattice makes using the structure as the analysis domain possible, explored later in \cref{computing-solutions}.

-This leads us to the final bit of notation for foldings trees, which is computing the minimal foldings and unfoldings required to transform one tree into another.
+This leads us to the final bit of notation for folding trees: computing the minimal foldings and unfoldings required to transform one tree into another.